SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Experimental Evaluation

-We split the dataset into $5$ cross-validation folds, each with $29$/$10$/$10$ items in train/validation/test, respectively.
-We fit IRT models (GPCM) on each fold to estimate ground truth student ability and item parameters.
-For each fold, to ensure no information from unseen items is leaked at train time, we fit three separate IRT models, one on the train data, one on train plus validation data, and one on all the data.
-We use the estimated parameters from the three models to train our student simulator, to perform validation, and to perform test-time evaluation, respectively.
-We ensure that the distribution of difficulties of items across all splits and folds is roughly equal.
-We provide further details on dataset processing in Appendix~\ref{sec:appendix-dataset}.
+We split each dataset into $5$ cross-validation folds, with each fold split 60/20/20 item-wise for train/validation/test, respectively.
+We ensure that difficulties of items across all splits and folds are roughly even.
+We fit IRT models ($P^\text{GPCM}$ for Smarter Balanced and $P^\text{Bern.}$ for CodeWorkout) on each fold to estimate ground-truth student ability and item parameters.
+For each fold, to ensure no information from unseen items is leaked at train time, we fit three separate IRT models, one on train data, one on train plus validation data, and one on all data.
+We use the estimated parameters from the three models to train our student simulator, and to perform validation and test-time evaluation, respectively.
+We provide further details on IRT fitting in Appendix~\ref{sec:appendix-irt} and dataset processing in Appendix~\ref{sec:appendix-dataset}.